 7) Bioidentical hormones (if needed).
 Just last year I was asked if I wanted to start on hormone replacement and my answer was NEVER.
 Synthetic hormones are well documented to cause an increase risk of cancer.
 Plus why would we use pregnant horse urine thinking it’s close enough to the hormones humans need?
 Then I got a hold of Suzanne Somers book called “I’m too young for this”.
 Suzanne interviews experts on the topic of bioidentical hormones vs synthetic.
 While “synthetic” increases our risk of cancer and other health issues, bioidentical hormones from yams and soy actually are proven to decrease our risk of cancer and other aging related diseases.
 I will do an entire post in the future dedicated to bioindentical hormones because its really pretty fascinating as it is a way to regain what you had in your prime and by the way, once you lose those hormones your body can never regain them without help.
 With their help you may be able to turn back the hands of time both on the inside and on the outside.

-Recent Television: On “Know The Cause” we talk Persistent Infections Due to Biofilms & Fungal link to Diabetes
+Recent Television Interview: Doug Kaufmann and I talk Persistent Infections Due to Biofilms & Fungal link to Diabetes on “Know The Cause”

 My husband didn’t drink it with the whipped cream and extra caramel sauce on top but it makes for a pretty picture doesn’t it?